-A range of academic modules are available to students, staff and members of the general public.
+Classes are not as intense as academic modules and are taken by students, staff and members of the public.